-Chief Engineer Officer and Second Engineer Officer on Ships Powered by Main Propulsion Machinery of 750 kW/1,000 HP or More and Less Than (Management Level)
+Chief Engineer Officer and Second Engineer Officer on Ships Powered by Main Propulsion Machinery of 3,000 kW / 4,000 HP Propulsion Power or More (Management Level)

 Qualified Assessors (QAs) witnessing the successful demonstrations noted in this record should provide the information below relative to their service with the candidate.
-Prospective QAs should have at least 1 year of experience as Chief Engineer or Second Engineer Officer (national First Assistant Engineer) on seagoing vessels of at least 750 kW (1,000 HP).
-For assessments signed on a military vessel, the assessor should have experience as Chief Engineering Officer on seagoing vessels of at least 750 kW/1,000 HP or more.
+Prospective QAs should have at least 1 year of experience as Chief Engineer or Second Engineer Officer (national First Assistant Engineer) on seagoing vessels of at least 3,000 kW/4,000 HP.
+For assessments signed on a military vessel, the assessor should have experience as Chief Engineering Officer on vessels of at least 3,000 kW 4,000 HP or more.
 Military assessors should only conduct assessments that are within their personal experience and are relevant to the vessel on which they are conducted.
 For example, assessments involving a specific propulsion mode should not be performed on a vessel that is not fitted with that mode of propulsion and/or by an assessor who lacks experience in that propulsion mode.
 After December 31, 2019, QAs must be approved by the National Maritime Center (46 CFR 10.107).
 Qualified military personnel will not need to be approved as QAs and may continue to sign assessments on military vessels after December 31, 2019.

-Vessel Name and Engine Dates o f Service Sample Assessor's Mariner Assessor's Propulsion Mode Power (HP or kW) From То Name of Assessor Signature of Assessor Assessor Initials Reference No. Shipboard Position M/V Onderbroek Motor 2,345 HP 7/7/2014 11/14/2014 Ignatius J. Reilly Ignatius J. Reilly NR 1234567 Chief Engineer and
+Vessel Name and Propulsion Dates of S Service Assessor's Name Assessor's Sample Initials of Assessor's Mariner Assessor's Shipboard Propulsion Mode Power From То Assessor's Name Signature Assessor Reference Number Position M/V Onderbroek Motor 8,892 HP 7/7/2018 8/8/2018 Ignatius J. Reilly Ignatíus J. Reilly IJR 543210 Chief Engineer and